Hnfull/Intensio-Obfuscator/docs/malfunctions/python_code_malfunctions.md

         from path import test1
         test1.get("user")
         ```
-  	- Intensio-Obfuscator will detect a non compliant format code for obfuscation and exclude this file name automatically
+  	- Intensio-Obfuscator will detect a non compliant format (currently this type of import is not supported by tool) code for obfuscation and exclude this file name automatically
-    - You can exclude mannualy a file name [file name exclusion](../../intensio/exclude/file_name/exclude_file_name_by_user.txt)
+    - You can exclude manually a file name [file name exclusion](../../intensio/exclude/file_name/exclude_file_name_by_user.txt)

 - If you `import` python file and in path the file name have the same name that a folder
   - Can generate an error = **no**